Den1sSudo/Diagnosis-of-blood-cell-pathology-using-computer-vision/README.md

 ![Image](https://github.com/user-attachments/assets/ba9fc422-e2d0-4b51-85b2-4378bed5f9de)

 # To run this project you need
+1. For install all librares you can use file with requirements.txt
-1. At first you need to train a model train_module.py
+2. At first you need to train a model train_module.py
-2. For training, you can use your already prepared data, or use other people's data from open sources.
+3. For training, you can use your already prepared data, or use other people's data from open sources.
 For that project im use: https://aslan.md/blood-cell-detection-dataset/
-3. When you model is ready launch analyze.py
+4. When you model is ready launch analyze.py